NorthOcean/Project-Jocker-Xia/README.md

   Choose whether to update (overwrite) the saved arg files or not.
   The default value is `0`.
 - `--verbose` (short for `-v`): type=`int`, argtype=`temporary`.
-  Controls if print verbose logs and outputs to the terminal.
+  Controls whether to print verbose logs and outputs to the terminal.
   The default value is `0`.

 ### V^2-Net Args